 Local support for breastfeeding

 The breastfeeding peer counseling program offered at JCHD is designed to encourage breastfeeding and assist mothers needing advice and guidance.
 It is provided by the Health Department and is open to any mother enrolled in the WIC (Women, Infants and Children) nutrition supplement program and who plans to breastfeed her child.
 Our peer counselors are available to support mothers outside of regular business hours to answer any breastfeeding questions our WIC mothers may have or to provide immediate referral to a Certified Lactation Counselor.
-For more information, please contact Karen Fallon.
+For more information, please contact Ann Stevens.

 Returning to Work

 As part of the March 2010 Patient Protection and Affordable Care Act (commonly known as health care reform), federal law protects breastfeeding mothers.
 Nursing mothers who work for a company with more than 50 employees are now entitled to the following: reasonable break time to express milk (can be unpaid), and employers must create or designate a lactation area–other than a bathroom–that is private.